 More than funding

-If you’re a DfE registered school or nationally recognised youth and community group you can apply for a bursary, providing your organisation with access to our programme’s STEM provision, worth £5,000 for 15 young people.
+If you’re a government-registered school or nationally recognised youth and community group, you can apply for a bursary, providing your organisation with access to our programme’s STEM provision, worth £5,000 for 15 young people.

 “These students come from areas where there are not a lot of opportunities, but this challenge gives them life experience.
 They get to do things here that they’d only do at university, and this experience is also inspiring many of them to pursue further studies at a university.”